ryanlee30/hitchcockslist/README.md

 # Hitchcock's List
-A review platform for keeping track of your ever changing taste and appreciation for films.
+A review platform for keeping track of your ever-changing taste and appreciation for films.

 Deployed on: https://hitchcockslist.web.app